javierromancsa/OSS-real-time-ingestion-enrichment/README.md

 ## Brief Summary
 This solution will be using Apache Kafka as the primary ingestion plataform.
 Kafka is becoming the standard technology in the OSS commnunity becuase of the following properties:
-- It's a distributed event streaming use by "80% of the Forture 100 companies".
+- It's a distributed event streaming platform use by "80% of the Forture 100 companies".
 - It can handle large volumes of data and is a highly reliable system, fault tolerant and scalable.
 - It can handle large real-time data and messages with very low latency.

-For Data Analytics, Adhoc query, data exploration and
+For near real-time Data Analytics, Adhoc query and data exploration we going to use Azure Data Explorer.
+For real-time stream processing and ETL KsqlDB and Kafka Connect.